 A single layer of dental sealants on your teeth can reduce your risk of dental cavities and decay by about 80 percent.
 Another reason why the dental sealants are effective is that they appear very clear on your natural teeth and do not conceal the natural beauty and look of your smile.

 Dental sealants are safe for your oral health and you need not to have any concern over the safety of your dental sealant.
 Dental sealants contain a very small amount of BPA (Bisphenol A. BPA) so you should not be so bothered about the safety of this dental treatment.
 In fact, the benefits associated with dental sealants far outweigh any “non-existent” risk.

 Does Insurance Cover the Cost of Sealants?

 Why wait until your oral health is deteriorating or your beautiful smile is marred by dental caries and cavities.
-Please book a dental examination with us today at our dentist office.
-Our professional team at URBN Dentals looks forward to maintaining your smile with dental sealants.
-At URBN Dentals, we offer top-quality dental treatment for your teeth enamels to help prevent any future dental problem.
+Please book a dental examination with us today at our dentist’s office.
+Our professional team at URBN Dental looks forward to maintaining your smile with dental sealants.
+At URBN Dental, we offer top-quality dental treatment for your teeth enamels to help prevent any future dental problems.